NEIL1: Deficiency in cancer

 NEIL1 is one of the DNA repair genes most frequently hypermethylated in head and neck squamous cell carcinoma (HNSCC).
 When 160 human DNA repair genes were evaluated for aberrant methylation in HNSCC tumors, 62% of tumors were hypermethylated in the NEIL1 promoter region, causing NEIL1 messenger RNA and NEIL1 protein to be repressed.
 When 8 DNA repair genes were evaluated in non-small cell lung cancer (NSCLC) tumors, 42% were hypermethylated in the NEIL1 promoter region.
 This was the most frequent DNA repair deficiency found among the 8 DNA repair genes tested.
 NEIL1 was also one of six DNA repair genes found to be hypermethylated in their promoter regions in colorectal cancer.

 While other DNA repair genes, such as MGMT and MLH1, are often evaluated for epigenetic repression in many types of cancer, epigenetic deficiency of NEIL1 is usually not evaluated, but might be of importance in such cancers as well.

 DNA damage appears to be the primary underlying cause of cancer.
 If DNA repair is deficient, DNA damage tends to accumulate.
 Such excess DNA damage may increase mutational errors during DNA replication due to error-prone translesion synthesis.
 Excess DNA damage may also increase epigenetic alterations due to errors during DNA repair.
 Such mutations and epigenetic alterations may give rise to cancer (see malignant neoplasms).

 In colon cancer, germ line mutations in DNA repair genes cause only 2–5% of cases.
 However, methylation of the promoter region of DNA repair genes (including NEIL1), are frequently associated with colon cancers and may be an important causal factor for these cancers.

+In ovarian cancer, NEIL1 expression is frequently downregulated, particularly in cancer stem cell populations.
+This reduction contributes to enhanced chemoresistance and tumor progression by allowing DNA damage tolerance.
+Emerging evidence suggests that restoring NEIL1 activity may sensitize ovarian cancer cells to DNA-damaging therapies.